-When you need to build a longer string, you'll find it more efficient to use addAll: or add: (they're the same for class String).
+When you need to build a longer string, you'll find it more efficient to use addAll: or add: (they're the same for class String), which modifies the original string.
+Note that you cannot start with a literal string, since a literal string is invariant.
 For example: